 Local Marine Advisory Committees

-The Great Barrier Reef Marine Park Authority (GBRMPA) is advised on Marine Park management issues at a local level by voluntary community-based committees called Local Marine Advisory Committees.
+The Great Barrier Reef Marine Park Authority is advised on Marine Park management issues at a local level by voluntary community-based committees called Local Marine Advisory Committees.

 Established in 1999, the committees enable local communities to have effective input into managing the Marine Park and provide a community forum for interest groups, government and the community to discuss issues around marine resources.